Eligibility Click to get info

 - Universal Credit, and you have an annual net earned income equivalent not exceeding £15,400, assessed on up to three your most recent Universal Credit assessment periods

-If you’re not receiving any benefits, your two year old can get free childcare and early learning if they:
+Your 2 -year-old can also get free childcare and early education if they: